Tocard/changelog_builder/README.md

 This package is used with Jenkins ver.
 2.150.1 (optional) Atlassian Bitbucket v5.16.0 (can be replaced with any repository hosting service who provide webhooks).

+You need to create manually the first tag.

 The process is to follow thoses steps:

 Create a hook on the "eventKey":"repo:refs_changed" (Atlassian Bitbucket v5.16.0) and parse the json to get `\$.changes.[0].fromHash`